RaphaelEDiener/presentations/on_language_design.md

 The result are slow and sluggish programs.

 What I've described can be observed in different forms in different languages.
-The most common occurence of this is the `async` keyword found in JavaScript, C#, and other languages of their kind.
+The most common occurrence of this is the `async` keyword found in JavaScript, C#, and other languages of their kind.

 In cases like these, programmers of functional languages feel superior